theserverlessway/formica/docs/commands/change.md

   --vars KEY=Value [KEY=Value ...]
-                        Add one or multiple Jinja2 variables --s3                  Upload template to S3 before deployment --resource-types      Add Resource Types to the ChangeSet --create-missing      Create the Stack in case it's missing --organization-variables
+                        Add one or multiple Jinja2 variables --s3                  Upload template to S3 before deployment --artifacts ARTIFACTS [ARTIFACTS ...]
+                        Add one or more artifacts to push to S3 before deployment
+  --resource-types      Add Resource Types to the ChangeSet --create-missing      Create the Stack in case it's missing --organization-variables
                         Add AWSAccounts, AWSSubAccounts, AWSMainAccount and
-                        AWSRegions as Jinja variables with an Email, Id and Name field for each account --use-previous-template
+                        AWSRegions as Jinja variables with an Email, Id and Name field for each account --organization-region-variables
+                        Add AWSRegions as Jinja variables --organization-account-variables
+                        Add AWSAccounts, AWSSubAccounts, and AWSMainAccount as
+                        Jinja variables with an Email, Id, and Name field for each account --use-previous-template
                         Use the previously deployed template --use-previous-parameters